DutyCalculator Country guides

 Import duty & taxes when importing into United Kingdom

 Import duty and taxes are due when importing goods into the United Kingdom from outside of the EU whether by a private individual or a commercial entity.
-The import duty and taxes payable are calculated on the value of the imported goods plus the cost of importing them (shipping and insurance).
+The import duty and taxes payable are calculated on the CIF value, i.e. the sum of the value of the imported goods and the cost of shipping and insurance.

 The duty rates applied to imports into the United Kingdom typically range between 0% (for example books) and 17% (for example Wellington Boots).
 Some products, such as Laptops, Mobile Phones, Digital cameras and Video Game consoles, are duty free.
 However, certain goods may even be subject to additional duties depending on the country of manufacture, for example Bicycles made in China carry an additional (anti dumping) duty of 48.5%.